rdhkdh/floral_classifier/README.md

 **Flowers Dataset:** [Google Drive Link](https://drive.google.com/file/d/1t5GSDLMkNZkoc9hdUvacuyDTEzg4FPYY/view?usp=share_link)

 **Steps to run the training script:**
 1. Download the Flowers dataset in the directory "flowers".
-If you ware saving the dataset in a different directory, it must be specified in the command line arguments.
+If you are saving the dataset in a different directory, it must be specified in the command line arguments.
 2. Enable your system GPU and run the following command in terminal: `python train.py --gpu`.
 3. Alternatively, you can also set optional arguments via the command line, i.e:
 * `python train.py <data_dir>`